kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 Blocky images arise when the zoomed image exhibits a lower density than the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements.

 The dpi used for format conversion, especially from raster to PDF, is critical to avoid getting "blurry" or "grungy-looking" PDFs.
 At the same time, ratcheting up the dpi before conversion from raster to PDF will result in bloated PDF files that convey no discernible improvement in visual quality.
-There is always a sweet spot for image density---in image scanning and format conversions---that gives good visual quality at a decent file size.
+There is always a sweet spot for pixel density---in image scanning and format conversions---that gives good visual quality at a decent file size.

 ## Vector Graphics